nadethoughts/Aetheria/Campaigns/Nimble/Brainstorming Notes/Session 07 - Orc Coalition Brainstorm.md

 These are draft names and identities.
 Select three before the session; only the selected tribes need full preparation.

-### 1. Stonewake Orcs

-**Identity:** Tunnel-builders and mountain engineers.

-**Crisis:** Tremors have opened an old Erie shaft beneath their settlement.
-The valley may collapse, and something within the shaft is destabilizing the rock.

-**Proof of worth:** Stabilize the settlement, investigate the shaft, or safely evacuate threatened families.

-**Combat version:** Rock Scale kobolds emerge with explosives while the party fights around collapsing supports.
-The objective is to save workers and secure the shaft, not simply kill every enemy.

-**Negotiation value:** The Stonewake can provide tunnel routes, fortification expertise, and access around Black Fang positions.

-### 2. Red Antler Orcs

-**Identity:** Hunters who control high mountain passes.

-**Crisis:** Their sacred hunting grounds are poisoned by black residue from Razor's excavation.
-Animals are sick, and the tribe is losing food and water.

-**Proof of worth:** Find the source, cleanse the grounds, or secure a new hunting route without destroying the remaining wildlife.

-**Combat version:** Maddened mountain lions, wargs, or a larger ore-corrupted predator attack the hunters.
-A creature may be sick rather than evil, so restraint has political value.

-**Negotiation value:** The Red Antler can provide guides, warning networks, and control of high passes.

-### 3. Cinderhide Orcs

-**Identity:** Smiths, armorers, and weapon-makers.

-**Crisis:** Their ancestral forge has gone cold.
-Something beneath it is absorbing heat and light, and the tribe cannot maintain its tools or weapons.

-**Proof of worth:** Restart the forge or determine whether it must be sealed permanently.

-**Combat version:** A shadow-feeding creature attacks near the furnace while animated tools or kobold scavengers interfere.
-The party must keep forge vents active while preventing the creature from reaching the furnace core.

-**Negotiation value:** The Cinderhide can repair equipment, analyze the wind-harness devices, and manufacture coalition supplies.

-### 4. Hollow Drum Orcs
+### Hollow Drum Orcs

     **Identity:** Cave-dwellers who communicate across the mountains through coded drums.

     **Crisis:** Their warning drums have begun sounding by themselves, drawing predators and Black Fang patrols toward the settlement.

     **Proof of worth:** Identify who—or what—is sending the false signals without destroying the communication network.

     **Combat version:** Black Fang infiltrators and Rock Scale kobolds attack multiple drum posts.
 The party must defend the network while locating the signal-maker.

     **Negotiation value:** The Hollow Drum can provide early warnings, coded messages, and intelligence about troop movement.

+    Motivation: - **Fear:** What will Razor do if we refuse him?

-### 5. Frostvein Orcs
+###  Frostvein Orcs

     **Identity:** Winter climbers and avalanche guides.

     **Crisis:** An avalanche has trapped families, but clearing the obvious route will trigger a second collapse.

     **Proof of worth:** Rescue the trapped people through an indirect route, controlled avalanche, or difficult logistical plan.

     **Combat version:** Wargs or ice-adapted predators attack the rescue site while the party digs and stabilizes ropes.
 Large explosions worsen the avalanche.

     **Negotiation value:** The Frostvein can guide the party through dangerous passes and move people or supplies through winter terrain.

-### 6. Ironroot Orcs

-**Identity:** Valley farmers, herbalists, and animal keepers.

-**Crisis:** Food stores are being stolen by desperate kobolds and displaced mountain beasts.
-The tribe is close to starvation.

-**Proof of worth:** Recover enough supplies, find a safer food source, or stop the theft without turning the crisis into a massacre.

-**Combat version:** Rock Scale kobolds, wargs, and perhaps a Black Fang scout group converge on the food stores.
-The party must protect the supplies while deciding what to do with starving kobolds.

-**Negotiation value:** The Ironroot can provide food, medicine, pack animals, and long-term logistical support.
+    Motivation: **Resentment:** What do we remember about the Erie or neighboring tribes?

 ### 7. Graven Hand Orcs

     **Identity:** Keepers of burial caves and ancestral law.

     **Crisis:** An ancestral relic has been stolen from the burial caves.
 The elders are divided between neutrality, joining Razor, and aiding the Erie.

     **Proof of worth:** Recover the relic, determine who stole it, or mediate the tribe's public decision without choosing its future for it.

     **Combat version:** Black Fang raiders attempt to trade the relic to Razor while an ancestral guardian awakens inside the burial cave.
 The party must recover the relic intact and avoid desecration.

     **Negotiation value:** The Graven Hand can provide ancient history, burial-site access, and information about the Erie–dragon war.

-## Recommended Three

-For a balanced session, use:

-- **Frostvein:** immediate rescue and survival stakes.
-- **Cinderhide:** supernatural mystery and connection to shadow/light themes.
-- **Graven Hand:** the strongest negotiation-focused option with no obvious correct political answer.

-This gives the party three different kinds of problem: rescue, investigation, and mediation.
+    Motivation: **Practical need:** What must be solved today before we can worry about the war?

 ## Negotiation Structure